Last Updated on December 2, 2021 by Ope Quadri

 Can a Registered Company Be a Scam?

-For a company to enjoy legal backing, it must be registered by the CAC, however, it’s very important to carry out more background check on the company before transacting with such company to avoid being scammed.
+For a company to enjoy legal backing, it must be registered by the CAC, however, it’s very important to carry out more background checks on the company before transacting with such a company to avoid being scammed.

-Registering your company makes it legitimate, makes foreign and prospective customers to trust you.
+Registering your company makes it legitimate, makes foreign and prospective customers trust you.

-Recently, Pinkoin owned by Inksnation scam hundreds of its investors in one of the biggest cryptocurrency scams in Nigeria.
+The first one is Pinkoin owned by Inksnation.
+Registered under Ibsmartify, it scammed hundreds of its gullible investors in one of the biggest cryptocurrency scams in Nigeria.

 The fact that his business is registered doesn’t stop him from carrying out his dubious act.

-Note: A registered company can also be a scam!
+A registered company can also be a scam!
+Do more background checks if you found name of the company on CAC database

 In the past, the process was tedious as you would have to pass through the rigorous process of visiting any nearby CAC office, that process has been overtaken by innovation backed by technology.